What is encopresis?

 Treatment for encopresis may include:

 • Removing the impacted stool.
-An enema may be prescribed by your child's physician to help remove the impacted stool.
+An enema or a cleanout may be prescribed by your child's physician to help remove the impacted stool.
 An enema is a liquid that is placed in your child's rectum and helps loosen the hard, dry stool.
-(DO NOT give your child an enema without the approval of a physician or healthcare provider.)
+(You should always check with your child’s health care provider first before giving an enema.)

 • Retraining the intestine and rectum to gain control over bowel movements.